bet4a/d3wiki/Treemap-Layout.md

 Although the layout has a size in *x* and *y*, this represents an arbitrary coordinate system; for example, you can treat *x* as a radius and *y* as an angle to produce a radial rather than Cartesian layout.
 In Cartesian orientation, *x*, *y*, *dx* and *dy* correspond to the "x", "y", "width" and "height" attributes of the SVG [[rect|SVG-Shapes#svg_rect]] element.

-<a name="links" href="Treemap-Layout#links">#</a> treemap.<b>links</b>(<i>nodes</i>)
+<a name="links" href="Treemap-Layout#wiki-links">#</a> treemap.<b>links</b>(<i>nodes</i>)

-Given the specified array of *nodes*, such as those returned [nodes](Treemap-Layout#nodes), returns an array of objects representing the links from parent to child for each node.
+Given the specified array of *nodes*, such as those returned [nodes](Treemap-Layout#wiki-nodes), returns an array of objects representing the links from parent to child for each node.
 Leaf nodes will not have any links.
 Each link is an object with two attributes:

 * source - the parent node (as described above).
 * target - the child node.

-This method is useful for retrieving a set of link descriptions suitable for display, often in conjunction with the [diagonal](SVG-Shapes#diagonal) shape generator.
+This method is useful for retrieving a set of link descriptions suitable for display, often in conjunction with the [diagonal](SVG-Shapes#wiki-diagonal) shape generator.
 For example:

 ```javascript
 svg.selectAll("path")